Heather Newton Brown, LCPC, NCC

 Tommy Waltz, LCSW

 Tommy received his Master of Social Work degree from the University of Southern Maine.
-He specializes in working with complex trauma, LGBTQ related issues, substance use, transitions and identity formulation.
+He specializes in working with complex trauma, LGBTQIA+ related issues, substance use, transitions and identity formulation.
 Tommy’s previous clinical experience includes individual, family, and group work within residential, school, and community level environments.
 His practice is rooted in an integrative, strength-based approach, drawing upon several modalities including: CBT, Narrative, ACT, DBT, Solution Focused Therapy, Motivational Interviewing, and he is a level II trained EMDR therapist.
 Tommy is also a trained professional performing artist who incorporates elements of psychodrama into his clinical practice when appropriate.
 Tommy’s platform for this avenue of treatment is best highlighted in his 2014 TEDxDirigo talk, “Drama Therapy Changed My Impressions of Homelessness.”
 In addition to offering individual, family, couples, and group psychotherapy.
 Tommy is also a facilitator in the Intensive Outpatient Program.